By: Criminal Defense Lawyer Atlanta Larry Kohn, Municipal Court Atlanta Near me

-The PTIT alternative in the Atlanta Georgia Municipal Court is a special “first offender” type disposition that postpones your court date, lats you attend and complete a DDS Georgia approved driving course, and then pay a case costs fee.
+The PTIT alternative in the Atlanta Georgia Municipal Court is a special “first offender” type disposition that postpones your court date, lats you attend and complete a DDS Georgia-approved driving course, and then pay a case fee.
 This program then lets the driver’s case be dismissed, and not show on the Georgia DDS driving history as a conviction or nolo contendere plea.

 2. Do I qualify for a Public Defender?

-Total indigency is not required, but you will need to be paycheck-to-paycheck with weekly expenses for you and your family that leaves you with no choice but to use a free lawyer.
+Total indigency is not required, but you will need to be paycheck-to-paycheck with weekly expenses for you and your family which leaves you with no choice but to use a free lawyer.

-3. Can I negotiate for driving school or other method of avoiding higher car insurance rates?
+3. Can I negotiate for a driving school or another method of avoiding higher car insurance rates?